SkepticalTech/PGM-XML-Reference/Map XML info.md

 <br/><br/>
 ###[Regions](id:regions_S) ~

 The area a region applies too is specified with one or more of the following elements.
-Use `oo` to specify infinity in coordinates.
+Use `oo` and `-oo` to specify positive/negative infinity in coordinates.

     <!-- Note that Y is the up/down axis in minecraft -->

     <rectangle name="something" min="X1,Z1" max="X2,Z2"/>
     <!-- A Rectangle from X1,Z1 to X2,Z2 -->

     <cuboid name="something" min="X1,Y1,Z1" max="X2,Y2,Z2"/>
     <!-- A rectangular solid from X1,Y1,Z1 to X2,Y2,Z2 -->

     <circle name="something" center="X1,Z1," radius="R"/>
     <!-- A circle located at X1,Z1 with a radius of R -->
     Goes from 0 to map height, ie doesn't check player Z

     <cylinder name"something" base="X1,Y1,Z1" radius="R" height="H"/>
     <!-- A cylinder located at X1,Z1,Y1 with a radius of R and a height of H -->